Henkjan1110/intro-programming-website/data/week5/3-method-and-constructor-overloading.md

 ##  Constructor Overloading
-We would also like to be able to create persons so that the constructor is provided both the age as well as the name as parameters.
-This is possible since a class may have multiple constructors.
+We would like to enhance our Person class to enable creating persons with both age and name provided as parameters to the constructor.
+This is possible by defining an alternative constructor in the class.

-Let's make an alternative constructor.
-The old constructor can remain in place.
+Let's implement the new constructor while keeping the old constructor unchanged.

 ```java
 public Person(String name) {